 Another way to build trust and make your hermit crab feel more confident is to let it out of its enclosure for a free-roaming session.
-Hermit crabs enjoy exploring larger environments and benefit from getting to know their wider surroundings.
+Hermit crabs enjoy exploring open spaces and benefit from getting to know their wider surroundings.

-However, before you let your hermit crab run around, create a safe area that’s free from stairs, animals, foot traffic, and furniture your hermit crab can hide behind or underneath.
-Carpets and rugs are also potentially hazardous, as they can contain chemicals that are toxic to hermit crabs.
-Find an area that has either:
+However, before you let your hermit crab run around, create a safe area free from stairs, animals, foot traffic, and furniture your hermit crab can hide behind or underneath.
+Find an area that has:

 While hermit crabs don’t traditionally play with toys like other pets, that doesn’t mean they don’t enjoy some recreational time.
-Giving your hermit crab fun things to do will help build your bond and get your pet to trust you.
+Giving hermit crab fun things to do will help build a bond.

-Hermit crabs love to climb.
-They’re constantly making attempts to escape, so distract them with fun climbing apparatus that satisfies their instincts.
-Safe wood makes an excellent climbing frame.
-They also enjoy climbing:
+Hermit crabs constantly attempt to escape, so keep them occupied with fun climbing apparatus that satisfies their instincts.
+Hermit crabs enjoy climbing the following:

-Hermit crabs also love having things within the enclosure they can explore and knock over, such as:
+Hermit crabs also like having things within the enclosure, such as:

-A mentally enriched hermit crab is a happy one, making it more open to trusting you.
+A mentally enriched hermit crab is a happy hermit crab, which is more open to trusting you.

 How To Tell If Your Hermit Crab Likes You

-It may surprise you to know that hermit crabs have several ways of telling their owners that they like them.
-You’ll start to notice these signs once you’ve begun building a bond with your hermit crab, and once your crab trusts you, you’ll experience them more frequently.
-When your hermit crab likes you, it will:
+Hermit crabs have various ways of telling their owners that they like them.
+You’ll notice these signs once you’ve begun building a bond with a hermit crab.

-- Spend more time above its substrate instead of burying into it
+- Spend more time above the substrate instead of burrowing under it.

-- Have all ten healthy limbs (without shedding them)
+- Have all ten healthy limbs without shedding/removing them.

-- Adopt a traditional sleep cycle, where it sleeps in the day and become active at night
+- Adopt a traditional sleep cycle, where it sleeps during the day and becomes active at night.

-- Won’t become aggressive towards other hermit crabs
+- Won’t become aggressive toward other hermit crabs.

-Similarly, once your hermit crab has begun to trust you and knows who you are, it will:
+Similarly, once a hermit crab has started to trust you and knows who you are, it’ll:

-- Recognize the sound of your voice and respond when you call it
+- Recognize the sound of your voice and respond.